StarCrusher96/Kerbal-Star-Systems-2/README.md

-# Kerbal-Star-Systems-2 [2.0.5]
+# Kerbal-Star-Systems-2 [3.0.1]

-Kerbal Star Systems 2 (KSS2) is an expansive and ambitious mod designed as the successor to Galaxies Unbound, offering a breathtakingly detailed experience of the stellar neighborhood surrounding Kerbol.
-This mod enhances the Kerbal Space Program (KSP) gameplay by blending scientifically accurate celestial systems with creative, imaginative fictional ones, providing players with an exciting journey across the cosmos.
+Kerbal Star Systems 2 (KSS2) is a large-scale interstellar mod for Kerbal Space Program, expanding the game far beyond the Kerbol system with a collection of detailed star systems—ranging from realistic exoplanets to fully fictional cosmic wonders.

+As the spiritual successor to Galaxies Unbound, KSS2 brings both scientific grounding and creative worldbuilding together in one of the most ambitious projects the KSP modding scene has seen.
+Its reputation has sparked plenty of discussion, but few deny the scale and depth it brings to the game.

+KSS2 is not compatible with other system replacers and includes its own visual configs tailored for mods like EVE, Scatterer, and Parallax.
+Compatibility information and installation instructions can be found below.

 ## Key Features:
 - **Realistic Stellar Systems**: Features a mixture of real-life astronomy and fictional systems.